 I compared a 2009 20" iMac vs. a Windows XP Media Center PC vs. a new "music PC" running Windows 7.
 In all cases, I used a Prism Orpheus AD/DA Converter with Firewire.
 A TI chipset Firewire card was moved between the two Windows PCs.
 Software included iTunes, JRiver, Foobar, Quicktime Player, Logic Express 8, and the new Audacity Beta with a couple of special plug-ins.

-- iTunes sounds a lot better on OSx than it
+- iTunes sounds a lot better on OSx than it does on Windows.

 That is all well and good (and insightful, and reliable, and blah, blah, blah) , but it is relevant because I tried the different power cables on the Prism Orpheus, which is a studio-quality 24-bit 192kHz AD converter, DA converter, phono preamp with RIAA correction, and balanced preamp all in one small $4500 package.
 (Preview to upcoming review: The Orpheus sounds amazing.
 Forget analog versus digital.
 These terms are meaningless with digital components having the quality of sound of the Prism converters.
 Its versatility makes it a huge bargain.
 However, the installation and setup are complex: it is not plug and play.)
 I tried the different cords while recording and also on playback.
 The best results were obtained, meaning “I like it better”, with my DIY cord which is unique in this company by having a big ferrite clamp on the IEC end.